 Trivia about me in dot points (because I am terribly sick of writing proper sentences when I am not studying):

 P.S.
 I am a Gemini and apparently, a Leo rising if that means anything to anyone.

 I’ve been dancing for around 11 years now.
 I started back home in Singapore doing contemporary and was subsequently exposed to a range of different genres like hip hop, street jazz, house and locking.
-I’d say that I’m hip hop based and also currently exploring the world of urban dance :)
+I’d say that I’m hip hop based and also currently exploring the world of choreographed street dance :)

 I’ve been looking for a dance community since coming to Melbourne in 2018.
 I found Flare by chance and joined during the Mid Year Showcase in 2019 - it was definitely one of my highlights of that year.
 This (what I like to call) ‘Flare-mily’ has been really fun and loving, constantly encouraging and growing.

 The dance community, regardless of where I am, is one of the things I hold close to my heart.
 Not only is dance my passion but it also makes a big part of who I am today.
 I’m glad to be a part of the sub-committee as graphics this year and be able to give back to this community ♡

 When I was younger, I watched the likes of Jabbawockeez, Poreotics and Quest Crew rip up the ABDC stage.
 I idolized them but could never see myself dancing, especially like them.
 I mean, I was a nerd who liked k-pop and computers.
 Didn’t have a clue on how to get started.
 It wasn’t until I watched the Unspoken 2017 production that I realised that there’s a whole dance community out there so I joined the following year.